There can’t be a HR team in the land that hasn’t had a recent discussion about hybrid working and remote working.

 Any data which is covered by the regulations needs to be handled, stored and used in accordance with the regulations and you should ensure that employees are able to adhere to this wherever they work.
 If your employees are dealing with commercial information which you regard as confidential, then it is up to you what safeguards you put in place to reasonably protect that information.

 So, that’s our top five.
 If you have any further questions don’t hesitate to contact our team.
-If you’re looking for help implementing new Hybrid Working and Remote Working procedures – we’ve also put together some template policies which you can download here.
+If you’re looking for help implementing new Hybrid Working and Remote Working procedures – we’ve also put together some template policies which you can download here if you are a Vista member.